-‘Stop Me If You Think That You’ve Heard This One Before: plagiarism in music copyright’ as part of CREATe Public Lectures 2017
+‘Stop Me If You Think That You’ve Heard This One Before: Plagiarism in music copyright’

 Simon Anderson has been absorbed by music for most of his life, beginning as a chorister in Durham Cathedral Choir at the age of eight.
 2017 marks his 20th year working in music publishing, where for the past 12 years he has been responsible for the publishing rights at global production music library Audio Network, working with over 500 composers and managing over 15,000 copyrights.
 Working as a composer and performer gives Simon a balanced appreciation of both the creation and exploitation of music.